PECOS-packages/PECOS/python/selene-plugins/pecos-selene-general-noise/tests/README.md

 readout.
 This makes combined-channel tests possible without copying PECOS's Rust implementation or relying on a device gate set.

+`qutrit_reference.py` extends that independent specification to coherent density- matrix evolution.
+It embeds standard quantum rotations into a qutrit space and models computational/leaked projections, non-unitary leakage and reset, emission gate replacement, seepage, and noisy readout.
+The associated circuit matrix uses only `guppylang.std.quantum` operations; it does not import a hardware-specific gate library or runtime.
+It covers deep and parallel single-qubit sequences plus correlated and anti-correlated Bell-state circuits, including the full two-qubit Pauli channel.

 Every behavioral case also supplies a comparison distribution.
 Before taking shots, the framework verifies that the circuit is sensitive enough to distinguish the configured channel from that comparison.
 This prevents a test from passing